 It’s best to read the important points again from the day’s lessons so that they can remember them, then let them relax by watching a film, playing a board game with the family or let them unwind by playing a computer game.

 Whether your child is in primary school or secondary school, sleeping is important.

 In fact, a teenager should sleep between 8 and 10 hours a night.

 Children between 6 and 12 years old need somewhere between 9 and 11 hours of sleep every night!

 Make sure your child goes to sleep early, especially if they have an exam the next day.

 Preparing for exams with in-home private tutorials or with academic support is the key to success!
 There’s no point in losing out on sleep just to do some last-minute revision.
 Students who do this usually try to learn too much in too little time.

-Thinking about scheduling some private tutorials on Wednesday evenings or over the weekend?
-Get in touch with a private tutor via Superprof!
+If I'm searching for tutors near me for private tutorials on Wednesday evenings or over the weekend, I get in touch with a private tutors via Superprof!